 - Color in the jellyfish.

 - Cut out the jellyfish and fold on the center line.

 - Staple the edge of the top half of the jellyfish, leaving the bottom open.

 - Scrunch up the scraps of paper to stuff inside the jellyfish.

 - Use streamers, ribbons, colored paper, yarn, or any other suitable material as tentacles.

-This another of our school holiday craft activities that kids really enjoy!
+This is another of our school break craft activities that kids really enjoy!
 These monster corner bookmarks look SO effective and are deceptively easy to make.

 - Print the Monster Corner Bookmark template.

 - Cut along the outside of the template design.

 - Fold each triangle on top of each other and paste the two triangles together, creating a pocket.